 How do you partner with influencers and bloggers?
 What are you doing to make sure their views align with your own?

 Our commitment to diversity and our zero-tolerance policy for discrimination of any kind extends to the partners we work with.
 We work hard to partner with influencers and bloggers who have similar values to us when it comes to important topics like racism and discrimination.
 When we learn of situations where those values aren't aligned, we immediately address it.
 Many influencers are part of networks that enable them to work with a variety of brands, including Nordstrom.
 We're working closely with those networks to ensure they're taking appropriate steps to make our values and expectations clear.
-While our goal is to work with a diverse mix of influencers, we need to improve and are making it a priority to develop a plan for the next year that will help get us there.
+Our goal is to work with a diverse mix of influencers, and we're making it a priority to develop a plan that will get us there.